'Bachelor' Stars Nick Viall, Vanessa Grimaldi Facing 'Challenges' As His 'DWTS' Gig Continues

 Some Bachelor and Bachelorette couples start talking about wedding plans very quickly after their finale airs, but Nick and Vanessa have made it clear that they are taking things slowly.
 Viall joked about how there’s currently a backlog of couples waiting to tie the knot in “Bachelor Nation,” so it sounds like Grimaldi and her beau will be taking their time when it comes to the next step in their relationship.

-Nick and Vanessa have also been fairly open in saying that they are not a perfect couple and that they have dealt with a number of challenges in their romance.
+Nick and Vanessa have also been fairly open in saying they are not a perfect couple and that they have dealt with a number of challenges in their romance.
 While the Bachelor lovebirds indicate that they know they have a lot to work on as a couple, Vanessa and Nick also say that they’re excited to do that.
-Grimaldi has said that they are realistic yet optimistic about where things are headed, and the two will certainly have a lot to sort through once his time on Dancing With the Stars ends.
+Grimaldi has said that they are realistic yet optimistic about where things are headed, and the two will certainly have a lot to sort through once his time on Dancing with the Stars ends.

-Despite all of the talk of Vanessa and Nick working on their relationship, there have been rumors swirling around that things are in a much rockier state behind the scenes.
-Grimaldi is reportedly disliked on the set of Dancing with the Stars and Vanessa has supposedly pushed Viall to help her build her brand and land lucrative deals in exchange for staying by his side.
+Despite all of the talk of Vanessa and Nick working on their relationship, there have been rumors swirling that things are in a much rockier state behind the scenes.
+Grimaldi is reportedly disliked on the set of Dancing with the Stars, and Vanessa has supposedly pushed Viall to help her build her brand and land lucrative deals in exchange for staying by his side.
 Of course, these supposed issues all tie back to anonymous sources at this point, so Bachelor fans will have to wait and see what comes next for these two.

 Will Nick and Vanessa be able to keep their engagement moving forward once he’s done with Dancing with the Stars?
-He has done better than many expected this spring, but there is a double elimination on the way and as PureDWTS details, it may be tough for Viall and Murgatroyd to be called safe again.
-If it were a single elimination it wouldn’t be such a battle given their current standing, but it may be difficult to survive a double elimination.
+He has done better than many expected this spring, but there is a double elimination on the way.
+As PureDWTS details, it may be tough for Viall and Murgatroyd to be called safe again.
+If it were a single elimination, it wouldn’t be such a battle given their current standing, but it may be difficult to survive a double elimination.
 Given the shocking elimination of Heather Morris and Maksim Chmerkovskiy last week, though, anything is possible.

 Do you think that Nick Viall and Vanessa Grimaldi will manage to make their Bachelor relationship last and eventually head down the aisle?
-Does he have a shot at winning the mirror-ball trophy with Peta Murgatroyd on Dancing with the Stars?
+Does he have a shot at winning the Mirrorball trophy with Peta Murgatroyd on Dancing with the Stars?

 [Featured Image by Morry Gash/AP Images]